How to choose the best credit card deal

 The result is that you could have two cards with exactly the same interest rate and use them in exactly the same way, yet one may end up charging twice as much interest as the other if you pay late.
 (Tip: stick with the card that charges half as much.)

 The underlying issue is that most credit card issuers charge daily interest – once it kicks in – all the way back to the date of your original transactions if you go past the interest-free period.
 This means that for being one day late on a minimum payment, you could be charged daily interest retrospectively on all transactions for up to 55 days, not just on the amount you still owe.

-For example, if your credit card bill is $2000 and you repay $1900 on time, most companies will charge interest on the full $2000 balance, backdated for up to 55 days, not the $100 in arrears.
+For example, if your credit card bill is $2000 and you repay $1900 on time, most institutions will charge interest on the full $2000 balance, backdated for up to 55 days, not the $100 in arrears.

 To make matters worse, if you fail to pay your full bill on time, most card providers cancel your interest-free period for any new purchases you make from that point until you clear the balance owing in full.
 Yes, credit card companies have many ways of making sure you end up paying interest.

 As one CHOICE member pointedly told us: "The way my credit card provider uses one instance of late payment to effectively remove the 55-day interest-free period on new purchases is shameful.
 Their description of how they apply interest is ambiguous and defies rational understanding."